jbcodeforce/big-data-tenant-analytics/docs/model.md

 * Churn flag is set to 1 if revenue is low
 * Use `csv` library to write the csv file

 ## Upload generated files to S3

 ### Pre-requisites

-1. Be sure to have an IAM role with S3FullAccess
+1. Be sure to have an IAM role with S3FullAccess.
+The name of the role is ()

     ![](./images/s3-policy.png)